borg286/sevtech/README.md

 Blood magic mod is based on Life Points earned through sacrifice by blood.
 Initially you'll use your own HP to power it, and if you continue further into Blood Magic you can set up animal grinders.

-* After crafting the Blood Altar make a sacrifice dagger and stab yourself to fill altar with blood.
+* After crafting the Blood Altar, make a sacrifice dagger and stab yourself to fill altar with blood.

 * You can put rotten flesh in the Melter to get liquid blood, 16 rotten flesh gives you a block which crafts into 4 blood balls.
 This is helpful bootstrapping in to Blood Magic as you don't need to create a full smeltery to stand in.